vithun-dhyan/dhyancc/Angular/README.md

 - At this step you should be able to perform CRUD operations with student form and navigate between pages.
 All these CRUD operations were not secured by login.

-- Go to the spring-boot server and enable the basic authentication and restart the server and  verify the api access by without passing credentials to the api and it should not work with proper credentials it should work.
+- Go to the spring-boot server and enable the basic authentication and restart the server and  verify the api access by without passing credentials it should not work.

+- With proper credentials the api's should work.

 - Verify your angular app should not be able to access api's after enabling authentication in backend.